DME Academy

-DME Academy is a private athletic sports training academy based in Daytona Beach, Florida for post-graduate basketball players.
+DME Academy (stands for Direct Mail Express) is a private athletic sports training academy based in Daytona Beach, Florida for post-graduate basketball players.
 During its first year in existence, DME Academy's National Team, The DME Lakers, reached the National Prep Championships at Albertus Magnus College in New Haven, Connecticut.
 The DME Lakers lost to Putnam Science in the quarter-finals.